 A spigot is a PVC slip fitting that fits inside a slip socket fitting.
 Often referred to as the male end.
 Slip fittings require solvent welding.

 Socket/Spigot is a fitting that will function as either.
 As a socket it fits over the appropriate size PVC pipe and as a spigot, it will fit inside the pvc fitting of the next larger pipe size.
 Just remember not all PVC slip fittings can function as both a socket and spigot.

 Tee fitting has three outlets with one running 90 degrees off the straight connections.

 Union is a coupler that can be taken apart for ease of installation and removal of two sections of pipe.

-Valve is a coupling fitting with on/off functionality.
-Most commonly a ball valve with a quarter turn handle.
+The valve is a coupling fitting with on/off functionality.
+Most commonly a ball valve with a quarter-turn handle.

 Wye has three connection points where at least one connection point veers off the straight line at a slight angle.